-Create A Supportive Workplace Culture
+Create an Open and Supportive Workplace Culture

 Research collected by suicide prevention charity RUOK? shows that a massive 86% of us hold back when expressing our mental health in the workplace, and over half of us hide some aspect of ourselves at work.
 Fear of unfair treatment, rejection and becoming the subject of gossip are often cited as reasons for not disclosing mental illness in the workplace.

 As a society, we endure a workplace culture that refuses to address the issues of mental health: managers struggle to discuss it with employees, colleagues are unsure what they can do to help and employees are terrified of being ostracised or sacked.
 Yet we spend a good majority of our time at work and ultimately it is our jobs that suffer when we endure a stretch of mental illness.